Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 Generaly, there are two types of views:

-1. **Views that generate a complete web page**: The view function generates a complete web page, with HTML and everything.
-When django calls it, the view is responsibile to create the **web page & with the data**.
+1. **Views that generates a complete web page**: The view function generates a complete web page, with HTML and everything.
+When django calls it, the view is responsibile to create the **web page with the data**.

-2. **Views that return only data**: The view does **not** need to render a page, it just returns some data.
+2. **Views that returns only data**: The view does **not** need to render a page, it just returns some data.
 The client is responsible for the rendering.
 A mobile app needs just the data, and then the app already knows how to render the GUI.
 Same idea for a rich-client web application, where the client gets the data, typically via AJAX, and uses the client-side javascript to render the page.

 Both types of views typically involve some backend processing.
 But once this processing is done, the "data-only view" finishes.
 It returns the data as-is to django.